Tuesday, November 24, 2015

 Summary: Infrared laser beams refrigerate water, according to a University of Washington study in Proceedings of the National Academy of Sciences Nov.
 20, 2015.

-During cooling by the laser, nanocrystals developed by the University of Washington team emit a reddish-green "glow" that is visible to the naked eye: Dennis Wise/University of Washington, usage restrictions: with credit, via EurekAlert!
+"Caption As they are cooled by the laser, the nanocrystals developed by the UW team emit a reddish-green 'glow' that can be seen by the naked eye."; credit Dennis Wise/University of Washington: Usage restrictions -- With credit, via EurekAlert!

 Laser beams are able not only to heat things up but also to cool them down, according to a study published Nov.
 20, 2015, by the Proceedings of the National Academy of Sciences for the multidisciplinary journal’s preprinted edition.